HangfireIO/Hangfire.Ninject/README.md

 Pass an instance of the `NinjectJobActivator` class to the global job activator somewhere in application initialization logic:

-In order to use the library, you should register it as your JobActivator class:

 ```csharp
 var kernel = new StandardKernel();
 /* Register types */